dlamb2471/lambda-redpanda/README.md

 * AWS SAM CLI - [Install the AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)

-During the deployment, you will be prompted to enter the information that we collected during the previous steps.
+During the deployment, you will be prompted to enter the information that is needed for linking to your Redpanda deployment.
 We will use the SAM template to create the following:

 * Private Route 53 Hosted Zone with A name records for the Redpanda nodes.